-The Soutpansberg is the gateway to Zimbabwe, Botswana and Mozambique and attractions such as Mapungubwe National Park, the Kruger National park, Victoria Falls and the game reserves in the Tuli Block area.
+The Soutpansberg is the gateway to Zimbabwe, Botswana and Mozambique and attractions such as Mapungubwe National Park, the Kruger National park, Victoria Falls in Zimbabwe and the game reserves in the Tuli Block area in Botswana.

 Madi a Thavha can support you to plan your Limpopo Tour.

 The Soutpansberg is the place of the highly skilled and artistic Venda, Tsonga and Nrthern Sotho people.
 Their rich cultural legacy, mythical background, spiritual beliefs, legends and rituals are firmly rooted in their culture and traditions.
 Stories, visions and dreams are manifested in the work of many artists working in a variety of mediums such as wood and clay.

 The artists and crafters are renowned for their woodcarving, pottery and textiles and their workplaces in the rural villages can be visited.
 Here it is possible to meet with traditional dancers, singers, musicians, story tellers and healers.
 They aim at developing their businesses and to create and produce the best quality products.

 Many of the work of these artists are part of well established art collections in museums and galleries within South Africa or abroad.